 Metal Railing Systems

-Our Level Tension Kit (VR290) contains everything needed to tension one end of a level run of cable: A Tension Receiver (VR305), a Threaded Crimp Fitting (VR306), and a Steel Insert Sleeve (VR331).
+Our Level Tension Kit contains everything needed to tension one end of a level run of cable: A Tension Receiver, a Threaded Crimp Fitting, and a Steel Insert Sleeve.

-Similar to our Level Tension Kit, our Angle Tension Kit (VR294) contains everything needed to tension one end of an angled run of cable: A Tension Receiver (VR305), a Threaded Crimp Fitting (VR306), an Angle Washer (VR345), and an Adhesive Sleeve (VR339).
+Similar to our Level Tension Kit, our Angle Tension Kit contains everything needed to tension one end of an angled run of cable: A Tension Receiver, a Threaded Crimp Fitting, an Angle Washer, and an Angled Adhesive Sleeve.

 Cable Rail Kit for Wood Systems

-We offer two distinct kinds of cable railing kits for installing and tensioning cable in wood posts: DriveTite and Tension.
+We offer two distinct kinds of cable railing kits for installing and tensioning cable in wood posts: Angled or Level DriveTite.
 Our DriveTite kits allow for a particularly simple and painless installation process, and can even be completed with a standard electric drill.
-Conversely, our wood Tension kits are intended for posts with pre-drilled holes and are installed similarly to those of metal applications.

-Similar to our standard DriveTite Kit, our Crimped DriveTite Kit (VR298) utilizes a Cable Stop rather than a Cable Wedge.
-The Crimped DriveTite kit contains: A Tensioning Screw (VR364), a Barrel Fitting (VR360), a Cable Stop (VR312), and a Wood Angle Insert (VR336).
-While our DriveTite Tool Kit is not necessary for the installation of this kit, we do recommend utilizing our 5” long T-30 driver to tighten the Tensioning Screw rather than a standard length T-30 driver.
+Our DriveTite Kit contained two different kits for a leveled or angled cable system.
+Use our DriveTite Installation Kit for the installation of this kit, we do recommend utilizing our 5” long T-30 driver to tighten the Tensioning Screw rather than a standard length T-30 driver.

 DIY Cable Railing Videos